-You’ll need to have an assessment with a specialist driver trained occupational therapist and obtain a certificate from a medical practitioner supporting the modification to your vehicle.
+You’ll need to have an assessment with a specialist driver trained occupational therapist and obtain a certificate from a medical practitioner confirming that you are medically cleared to return to driving.

 The occupational therapist will discuss options with you and arrange trials to work out the most simple and cost effective option to meet your needs.

 Once the most appropriate modifications are determined, the occupational therapist will write a report and make recommendations regarding what modifications should be made to your vehicle.
 They’ll also recommend whether driving lessons would be appropriate.
 The cost of your driving lessons can also be covered by us.

 We’ll then make a decision about whether the requested modifications meet our criteria for funding.

 - adapted controls to assist with steering assistance, acceleration and braking